The original series

 - Hikikomori: Due to having agoraphobia.
-The guy cannot physically leave his house with suffering a crippling panic attack.
+The guy cannot physically leave his house without suffering a crippling panic attack.

 - Nice Guy: Despite his inherent uneasiness around people, he is quite friendly and polite.
 At least until he completely snaps when he finds out about Donna's betrayal.

-- Pretty Boy: A feminine and gentle but still handsome young man.
+- Pretty Boy: A feminine, gentle, and handsome young man.

 - A Dick in Name: Any time he fails to be useful or responsible, Lucy will put extra emphasis on calling him "Dick".